chinamike65/hugo-tuolesi/content/book4/book4en.md

 It comes from birth, birth follows pregnancy, and the cause of pregnancy is a defiled consciousness, so what is the cause of this consciousness?

-The emaotions taint consciousness.
+The emotions taint consciousness.
 Where do the emotions come from?

-It is because of the afflictions of ignorance that deeds arise...
+It is because of the affliction of ignorance that deeds arise...

 Just like that, they gradually understand that the root of samsara is the affliction of ignorance.

 They continue to think:

 What is the affliction of ignorance.

-At this time, due to the accumulated merit of hundreds of kalpas during the time of the flourishing of the Dharma.
+Due to the accumulated merit of hundreds of kalpas during the time of the flourishing of the Dharma.
 When you think of it like this, you will follow the vows of the previous life into emptiness, and then you will have realized the truth of emptiness.

 Then, if you practice steadily, you will be liberated in one lifetime.